anikau31/systemc-clang/tests/verilog-conversion/README.md

      --hdl ./golden/add_hdl.txt
 ```

-If there is a difference between the generated file and the golden standard, the diff will be output to the screen, and also it will be stored in the time-stamped folder together with the \_hdl.txt file called diff.
+If the generated file and the golden standard file are different, the diff will be output to the screen and will be stored in the time-stamped folder, together with the generated \_hdl.txt file.
 ```
 $ ls results/2020-03-05_12-16-33/
 add_hdl.txt  diff  systemc-clang.stderr  systemc-clang.stdout
 ```

+If the generated file and the golden standard file are the same, the diff will not be present.

 The `hdl-to-v` works similarly and it converts \_hdl.txt file to Verilog file, we provide the following command example to show their usage.